-The applicants do not propose a reduction or elimination of a service.
+The applicant does not propose a reduction or elimination of a service.
+Therefore, Criterion (3a) is not applicable to this review.

 (4) Where alternative methods of meeting the needs for the proposed project exist, the applicant shall demonstrate that the least costly or most effective alternative has been proposed.